-Katy Bensen will serve as Director for MBI Indoor Percussion 2018.
+Katy Bensen will continue to serve as Director for MBI Indoor Percussion in 2019.
 She performed with the Minnesota Brass horn line in 1989 and 1992 and with Phantom Regiment in 1990 and 1991.
 She has served on the MBI visual staff since 2013 and has been the corps’ managing director since 2014, also providing member support for the corps’ winter ensembles.
 She currently teaches music in the White Bear Lake School District in suburban St. Paul, and teaches private lessons, summer band and high-school marching band.

 In 2008 Joe performed with the Madison Scouts Drum & Bugle Corps, serving as snare section leader for his age-out season.
 He also performed with Minnesota Brass Indoor in their inaugural season in 2008, and Music City Mystique (2009 bronze medalist) as a member of the snareline.
 His performing career started with Minnesota Brass Drum & Bugle Corps (2005-2006, 2009-2010, 2014) where he was section leader for the 2010 and 2014 seasons, earning high percussion honors in 2010.
 Joe has had the privilege of learning from great instructors such as Roger Carter, Casey Brohard, Tim Maynard, Carl Eppler, Joe Hobbs, Shane Gwaltney, Mike Ferry and Joel Matuzak.
 Joe lives in Minneapolis with his fiance April, and in his spare time enjoys running around the lakes of South Minneapolis.